jurocknsail/yncrea-cloudcomputing/docs/prerequisites.md

         kubectl version

+1. When satisfied with your configuration, make make it permanent and system wide by editing your *.bashrc* file and sourcing it, or settings the environement variables manually on Windows.

+    It will be mandatory later when we will use Maven to automate the build.
+    ```shell
+    export DOCKER_TLS_VERIFY="1"
+    export DOCKER_HOST="tcp://192.168.99.100:2376"
+    export DOCKER_CERT_PATH="/Users/jberger/.minikube/certs"
+    export MINIKUBE_ACTIVE_DOCKERD="minikube"
+    ```
+    > Note : While using an IDE, you may have to restart it for these changes to take effect ...

+    > Again, to go back to default config, you'll have to unset the variables (or remove them on Windows) :
+    >```shell
+    > unset DOCKER_TLS_VERIFY
+    > unset DOCKER_HOST
+    > unset DOCKER_CERT_PATH
+    > unset DOCKER_MACHINE_NAME
+    >```

-Below you can see an diagram of your workstation setup, which should help you understanding how the different components are interacting:
+Below you can see a diagram of your workstation setup, which should help you understanding how the different components are interacting:

 ![Workstation Setup](./files/prerequisites/setup.png "Workstation Setup")